arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/09.image-flashing/content.md

 ---
 beta: true
 title: '09.
 How To Update Your Portenta X8'
-description: 'This tutorial teaches you different methods to flash your Portenta X8.'
+description: 'This tutorial teaches you different methods to update your Portenta X8.'
 difficulty: intermediate
 tags:
   - Embedded Linux